tuftsBaxter/ROS-for-LabVIEW-Software/README.md

 Required Software
 =================
-Use of ROSforLV requires Labview 2012 or later.
+Use of ROSforLV requires LabVIEW 2012 or later.

-Use of ROS_Master requires Labview 2013 or later.
+Use of ROS_Master requires LabVIEW 2013 or later, LabVIEW myRIO toolkit, and LabVIEW Real-Time Module.

 Use with Baxter Research Robot
 ==============================